 Eugénie Bisulco Vice President, Marketing and Communications

 Eugénie Bisulco has been at The Child Center of NY since 2015, helping to develop with the CEO and board members a new direction for public relations and marketing/branding strategy for the agency.
-As the first-ever Communications staff person in the organization’s 65-year history, she has enjoyed the creativity and freedom to pitch and implement new ideas and strategies.
+As the first-ever full-time Communications officer in the organization’s 65-year history, she has enjoyed the creative freedom to pitch new ideas — and the authority and voice to implement them.
 Her favorite aspect of this work has been interviewing clients and staff, learning with each new meeting why the agency has enjoyed such longevity and success.
 Eugénie has a nearly quarter-century career in writing and editing, having spent many of those years working on the senior staff of President Bill Clinton, both in and out of the White House.
 She earned a double bachelor’s degree in English and studio art (with honors in art) from Wellesley College, and a master’s degree in writing from Johns Hopkins University.
 She resides in Ozone Park, Queens, putting her in the heart of where The Child Center’s daily work is particularly evident.

-Robert Cizma Vice President, Health Homes and Integrated Care
+Robert Cizma Vice President, Health Homes, Prevention, and Integrated Care

 Robert Cizma came to The Child Center of NY in August 2016 with nearly 30 years of experience in both the mental health and child welfare sectors.
 Before joining The Child Center team, Robert served as a consultant for NYS Coalition for Children’s Behavioral Health and Vice President of Mental Health and Preventive Services at JCCA.
 He has extensive knowledge of Targeted Case Management, home and community-based wavier services, preventive services, evidence-based practice, Medicaid managed care, and Health Homes.
 He has been active in a number of coalitions, including The Council of Family and Child Caring Agencies, The Coalition of Behavioral Health Agencies, and the New York State Coalition for Children’s Behavioral Health.
-Robert holds an M.S.W. from Hunter College and an Advanced Certificate in Clinical Social Work from New York University.
+Robert holds an M.S.W. from Hunter College; an Advanced Certificate in Clinical Social Work from New York University; and an Executive Certificate from the Institute for Not-for-Profit Management, Columbia University Graduate School of Business & Wiener Education Center of UJA Federation of New York.

 Nicholas Ferreira Vice President, Youth Development